-Gmail for mobile
+Gmail for Mobile

 Dates and numbers

-Outlook for mobile
+Outlook for Mobile

-Turns .com into a blue link.
+Outlook for Mobile turns .com into a blue link.

 If there are other rendering issues that you experienced and you believe are very common, please comment below and we will test them and add them to the article!